 High risk: 140+ / 90

-If you have diabetes, the high-risk category for your blood pressure is slightly lower.
-Your blood pressure should be less than 130 / 80.
-Consult a healthcare provider if your blood pressure level is higher than 130 / 80 on more than one occasion.
+If you have known diabetes, the high-risk category for your blood pressure is slightly lower.
+Meaning your blood pressure should be 130 (the top number) and around low 80’s (the bottom number)

 Snore MD Sleep Apnea Clinics are open 6-7 days a week to provide you with the education on both treating your high blood pressure or heart disease and managing your sleep.
 Get your blood pressure and breathing checked, stop by any Snore MD location to take our free at-home sleep test!